Explore Collections Explore The Collections

 Watermark

-(1) post horn within a crowned cartouche and GR below (Heawood 2754) (2) T French (3) fleur-de-lis within a crowned cartouche with GR below
+fleur-de-lis within a crowned cartouche with GR below

 Notes

-P. du Prey identified drawing 3 as a presentation drawing from Soane's sketch designs for a three-part villa for Rowland Burdon and regarded it 'as one of the most significant domestic designs of Soane's early period.'
+P. du Prey identified this drawing as a presentation drawing from Soane's sketch designs for a three-part villa for Rowland Burdon and regarded it 'as one of the most significant domestic designs of Soane's early period.'
 For example, the compact planning, and the bowed centre of the back facade were to become important features of Soane's country house planning throughout the 1780s. du Prey (op.cit.) also draws attention to the sketches of the Villas Maldura and Molin near Padua drawn by Soane on his way home to England in May 1780, as a source for Soane's Castle Eden sketch designs. (see' Notes Italy & I.talian language &c', 1780 (SM volume 162), 160 recto) cross reference needed

 Literature